theupdateframework/taps/tap20.md

 modified.
 If a client wants to rotate to a different key, without having access to their currently delegated private key, this requires a key revocation by the delegating metadata.

+## Client workflow

+Rotate files will be downloaded by clients as described in TAP 8.
+Once a rotate file is downloaded and verified, the client will check for a rotation to null.
+If such a rotation to null is found, the client will treat the given role as revoked.

 # Security Analysis